OHDSI/ETL-CMS/README.md

 uploaded to the ftp site, as well as a new synpuf_1.zip file and we how retain versions of the ETL'd data within subdirectories at [ftp://ftp.ohdsi.org/synpuf](ftp://ftp.ohdsi.org/synpuf).

+- 2.0.0 Leverating the 1.0.1 builder however transforming it to the CDM v5.2. format.
+Many thanks to Anthony Molinaro (@AnthonyMolinaro) for writing the translation script, Lee Evans (@leeevans) for updating the OHDSI infrastructure with the updated copy.

 #History of contributions